dantzing/countries-application/README.md

 - I'll be using ChatGPT and other online resources to work on the application and learn React
 - I'm time boxing it to spend a maxmimum of 6 hours
 - I'll see how far I get and if necessary after about 5.5 hours write a **Further Work** section
+- Priorities are learning and functionality.
+Quality and polish will come later if time allows